A computer’s motherboard connects all the components; if it fails, your computer may be rendered useless.

 You should check these if present to rule out any possibility that your motherboard may have suffered water damage.

-A sub ambient temperature, for instance, can cause condensation.
-If your PC was placed next to an air conditioner, then condensation could have occurred.
+A sub-ambient temperature, for instance, can cause condensation.
+If your PC had been placed next to an air conditioner, condensation could have occurred.

 c.
 Short Circuits

 While these may be harder to identify, you should at least look at the board and try to see any indicators of electrical problems like a short circuit.